-Print some statistics (number of objects) on the selected portion of the design.
+''' Print some statistics (number of objects) on the selected portion of the design.

 -top <module>

-print design hierarchy with this module as top. if the design is fully selected and a module has the 'top' attribute set, this module is used default value for this option.
+print design hierarchy with this module as top. if the design is fully selected and a module has the 'top' attribute set, this module is used

--liberty <liberty_file>
+'''

-use cell area information from the provided liberty file
+-liberty diberty_file> use cell area information from the provided liberty file

 -tech <technology>

 print area estemate for the specified technology.
+Currently supported

-Currently supported values for <technology>: xilinx, cmos annotate internal cell types with their word width.
+values for <technology>: xilinx, cmos

 -width

+annotate internal cell types with their word width.

 e.g. \$add_8 for an 8 bit wide \$add cell.

--json

-output the statistics in a machine-readable JSON format. this is output to the console; use "tee" to output to a file.
+-json output the statistics in a machine-readable JSON format. this is output to the console; use "tee" to output to a file.

-G.191 submod - moving part of a module to a new submodule
+G.195 submod - moving part of a module to a new submodule

+'''

 submod [options] [selection]

+'''